-In this paper we consider decoupled and prioritized path planning approaches which plan the paths in the configuration time-space.
+In this paper we apply our search technique to two different decoupled path planning methods which plan the paths in the confi guration time-space.
 Such approaches proceed as follows.
-First, one computes for each robot the path without considering the paths of the other robots.
-Then one checks for possible conflicts in the trajectories of the robots (we regard it as a conflict between two robots if their distance is less than $\delta$ where $\delta = 1.2m$ in our current system).
+First, one computes for each robot its path without considering the paths of the other robots.
+Then one checks for possible conflicts in the trajectories of the robots (we regard it as a conflict between two robots if their distance is less than δ where $\delta=1.2m$ in our current system).
 Conflicts between robots are resolved by introducing a priority scheme.
 A priority scheme determines the order in which the paths for the robots are re-planned.
 The path of a robot is then planned in its configuration time-space computed based on the map of the environment and the paths of the robots with higher priority.

-Our system applies the $A^$ procedure to compute the costoptimal paths for the individual robots, in the remainder denoted as the independently planned optimal paths for the individual robots.
-We also apply $A^$ search to plan the motions of the robots in the configuration time-space.
-In this case the cost of traversing a location $\langle x, y \rangle$ at time t is determined by the occupancy probability $P(occ{x,y})$ plus the probability that one of the other robots with higher priority covers $\langle x, y \rangle$ at that time.
+Our system applies the A^ procedure to compute the cost-optimal paths for the individual robots, in the remainder denoted as the independently planned optimal paths for the individual robots.
+We also apply A^ search to plan the motions of the robots in the configuration time-space.
+In this case the cost of traversing a location $\langle x,y\rangle$ at time t is determined by the occupancy probability $P(occ{x,y})$ plus the probability that one of the other robots with higher priority covers $\langle x,y\rangle$ at that time.

 In this paper we consider two different strategies.
-The first method is the general $A^$ -based planning in the configuration time-space.
-The second method is a restricted version of this approach denoted as the path coordination technique [12].
+The first method is the general A^ -based planning in the configuration time-space.
+The second method is a restricted version of this approach denoted as the path coordination technique [14].
 It differs from the general approach in that it only explores a subset of the configuration time-space given by those states which lie on the initially optimal paths for the individual robots.
 The path coordination technique thus forces the robots to stay on their initial trajectories.
-The overall complexity of both approaches is $O(n \cdot m \cdot \log(m))$ where n is the number of robots and m is the maximum number of states expanded by $A^$ during planning in the configuration time-space (i.e. the maximum length of the OPEN-list).
+The overall complexity of both approaches is $O(n \cdot m \cdot \log(m))$ where n is the number of robots and m is the maximum number of states expanded by A^ during planning in the configuration time-space (i.e. the maximum length of the OPEN-list).

-Due to the restriction during the search, the path coordination method is more efficient than the general $A^$ search.
+Due to the restriction during the search, the path coordination method is more efficient than the general A^ search.
 Its major disadvantage, however, lies in the fact that it fails more often.